 0= No Mallards, 1= Very Few Mallards, 5= Moderate Numbers, 10= Peak

-ALL WATERFOWL HUNTERS ARE REQUIRED TO HAVE A DAILY PERMIT AND PLEASE REMEMBER TO FILL OUT BOTH PORTIONS OF YOUR CARD WITH ACCURATE INFORMATION.
+Please remember to fill out the permit with accurate information.
 THIS INFORMATION IS VERY IMPORTANT TO THE CURRENT AND FUTURE MANAGEMENT OF THE AREA.
 FILL OUT ONLY YOUR INDIVIDUAL HARVEST EFFORTS, i.e., NOT A GROUP HARVEST TOTAL.

 Waterfowl hunting in Pool 8 is restricted to youth hunters and their mentor on weekends and holidays.